 Tara Walton:

 I love that.
 And you mentioned using the API.
-I think a lot of us that work in automation focus so much on the front end.
+I think many of us who work in automation focus so much on the front end.
 What brought you to think about the API side of things?

 Robin Gupta:

-That’s a very interesting question.
-When I scroll through LinkedIn or some of these social networks, there are these posts around Selenium implementation, XPath, and UI automation.
+That’s a fascinating question.
+When I scroll through LinkedIn or some of these social networks, I see posts about Selenium implementation, XPath, and UI automation.
 But people, a lot of times, miss the bigger picture.
-Any system, whether it’s Salesforce, Oracle, Workday, or even homegrown platforms, people should look at as an entire architecture.
-People generally look at them as a website, which has some HTML and we should go to do clicks.
+People should look at any system, whether it’s Salesforce, Oracle, Workday, or even homegrown platforms, as an entire architecture.
+People generally look at them as a website with some HTML, and we should go to do clicks.

-I even used to follow that design pattern, but then I realized that we can only engineer the test automation framework if we look at the whole engineering architecture.
+I even followed that design pattern, but then I realized that we can only engineer the test automation framework if we look at the whole engineering architecture.
 And that’s what drove me to the APIs.
-I thought…let me just pop the hood and see what’s happening with the APIs.
+I thought…let me pop the hood and see what’s happening with the APIs.
 Can we use them?
 And we can.

 Tara Walton: